ThaliaVillalobos/OtterRadio/README.md

 # OtterRadio

-**OtterRadio** is a radio station that is boadcast from the California State University, Monterey Bay.
+**OtterRadio** is a radio station that is broadcasted from the California State University, Monterey Bay.

 ## User Stories

 The following **required** functionality is completed:

 - [X] User can create an account
-- [ ] User can login as guest
+- [x] User can login as guest
 - [X] User can play and stop the otter radio
 - [X] User can post a message
 - [X] User can see messages posted by other users